 Of course, the problem might not be with your Kasa device, smartphone, or your Wi-Fi network.
 You can check to make sure that your console smart device is plugged into a working outlet before moving on to other fixes on his list.

-All you need to do is unplug your Kasa smart bulb and try it in a different socket, or connect your Kasa smart plug to a different socket to make sure that the device is working and that the problem isn’t with the socket itself.
+All you need to do is unplug your Kasa smart bulb and try it in a different socket, or connect your Kasa smart plug to a different socket to make sure that the device is working and that the problem isn’t with the wiring or socket itself.

 5. Update Your Kasa Devices and App